Financial Tombstone “Graveyards”: Clear Up Your Deal Backlog

 A Timely Way to Communicate Stability and Reliability

 The pandemic has created unique challenges for just about every imaginable business throughout the globe.

-One central challenge that just about all business now face is one of self-assertion: just making it unmistakably clear that your firm is still not only both surviving and operating, but also still aspiring to pre-pandemic standards of stability, reliability, and performance.
+One central challenge that just about all businesses now face is one of self-assertion: just making it unmistakably clear that your firm is still not only both surviving and operating, but also still aspiring to pre-pandemic standards of stability, reliability, and performance.

 This obviously goes beyond the “We’re still here, and we’re still open, and we’re still relevant” messages that most firms have tried to communicate with varying degrees of subtlety and finesse.
 And this is where graveyard pieces have again become particularly timely.

-Especially now as we approach year-end, graveyard pieces can provide a tangible record of your firm’s recent deals and achievements, achievements that take on considerably greater value and significance given the extraordinarily adverse conditions in which they were completed.
+Especially now as we approach year-end, graveyard pieces can provide a tangible record of your firm’s recent deals and achievements, achievements that take on considerably greater value and significance gave the extraordinarily adverse conditions in which they were completed.

 Ready to Take Your First Step into The Financial Tombstone “Graveyard”?

 So a graveyard might just bring you some relief from the terror of facing a deal backlog.
 Or it could offer an especially timely opportunity to re-assert your firm’s continued performance and achievement—even in the face of a global crisis.